Alexa Smart Properties for Hospitality Device Purchase and Setup

 To set up devices using FFS, perform the following steps:

-- Set up the first device (provisioner device) using the Alexa companion app as directed in these device registration steps.
-You must log in to the Alexa companion app using the same Amazon Business account that you have registered for use with Alexa for Hospitality and that purchased your devices.
+- Set up the first device (provisioner device) by using the Alexa app.
+For details, see Set Up Your Echo for devices without screens and Set Up Your Echo Show for devices with screens.
+You must log in to the Alexa app with the same Amazon Business account that you registered for use with Alexa Smart Properties for hospitality and that purchased your devices.

-- Once the process is complete, the device is online and ready for use and appears in the Alexa for Hospitality management console and in the response to
+- After the process is complete, the device is online and ready for use.
+The device appears in the Alexa Smart Properties for hospitality management console and in the response to

-- Get Started with Alexa for Hospitality APIs
+- Get Started with Alexa Smart Properties for Hospitality APIs

-- Use the Alexa for Hospitality Management Console
+- Use the Alexa Smart Properties for Hospitality Management Console

-- Alexa for Hospitality Networking Requirements and Best Practices
+- Alexa Smart Properties for Hospitality Networking Requirements and Best Practices

-- About Managing Roles in Alexa for Hospitality
+- About Managing Roles in Alexa Smart Properties for Hospitality

 - Manage Properties, Room Types, and Rooms